 - What role does Cal Trans have regarding the Temporary Closure?

 - What role does the City of Arroyo Grande have regarding the Temporary Closure?

-- Why is the closure of the Brisco Road on and off-ramps temporary?
+- Why was the closure of the Brisco Road on and off-ramps temporary?

 - Why was the temporary closure initially extended?

 - Is the Cal Trans Brisco Interchange Project approval related to the temporary closure of the Brisco ramps?

 - How can I voice my input to the City?